executer-uno/ESP32_DustTracker/README.md

 ------------------------
 https://easyeda.com/executer/ESP32_PMS_GPS_Portable

+Referenced libraryes and projects
+---

 Base project:
 https://github.com/opendata-stuttgart/sensors-software/tree/master/airrohr-firmware

-Its codebase was most used but, changed a lot, becouse mine it is a portable, mobile station.
+Its codebase was most used but, changed a lot, becouse that project is a portable, mobile station.
-Original stationary station from opendata-stuttgart works well out my window for a year, very robust!
+Original stationary station from opendata-stuttgart works well out of my window for a year, very robust!

-Referenced libraryes and projects https://github.com/noerw/mobile-sensebox
+https://github.com/noerw/mobile-sensebox